Harkeind History, Family Crest & Coats of Arms

 The surname Harkeind was first found in Norfolk where they held a family seat from very ancient times, some say well before the Norman Conquest and the arrival of Duke William at Hastings in 1066 A.D.

 Early History of the Harkeind family

-Another 247 words (18 lines of text) covering the years 1175, 1327, 1379 and are included under the topic Early Harkeind History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Harkeind research.
+Another 124 words (9 lines of text) covering the years 1175, 1327, 1379 and 1890 are included under the topic Early Harkeind History in all our PDF Extended History products and printed products wherever possible.

 Harkeind Spelling Variations